 Notice the Kluson Deluxe tuners and one piece neck.

-Serial number 954860: Here is the twin brother of the guitar pictured above (954861).
+Here is the twin brother of the guitar pictured above (954861).
 Both of these guitars were probably built at the same time.
 It is all original with the unfortunate exception that 4 additional screws were added to the pickguard.
-Notice the black headstock.
+Also, notice the black headstock.
 Thanks for the pictures Janice.
 This guitar was owned by her late husband.
 Posted Feb 2017.